xthemadgenius/btcrec-cli/docs/Extract_Scripts.md

 Without access to the rest of your wallet file, it is impossible the decrypted header information could ever lead to a loss of funds.

 ## Usage for Metamask ##
+There are two extract scripts for Metamask, that lets you extract all the vault data (including old overwritten wallets) from the extension and one that allows you to create a n extract for trustedless recovery.

-For Chrome Based Browsers, you will need to locate the data file for the browser extension.
+For Chrome Based Browsers, you will need to locate the data folder for the browser extension.

-For Metamask this is: %localappdata%\Google\Chrome\User Data\Default\Local Extension Settings\nkbihfbeogaeaoehlefnkodbefgpgknn\000003.log
+For Metamask this is: %localappdata%\Google\Chrome\User Data\Default\Local Extension Settings\nkbihfbeogaeaoehlefnkodbefgpgknn\

-For Binance Wallet Extension this is: %localappdata%\Google\Chrome\User Data\Default\Local Extension Settings\fhbohimaelbohpjbbldcngcnapndodjp\000004.log
+For Binance Wallet Extension this is: %localappdata%\Google\Chrome\User Data\Default\Local Extension Settings\fhbohimaelbohpjbbldcngcnapndodjp\

-For Ronin Wallet this is: %localappdata%\Google\Chrome\User Data\Default\Local Extension Settings\fnjhmkhhmkbjkkabndcnnogagogbneec\000003.log
+For Ronin Wallet this is: %localappdata%\Google\Chrome\User Data\Default\Local Extension Settings\fnjhmkhhmkbjkkabndcnnogagogbneec\

-_Some wallets like Ronin will have multiple vaults in the file, so you will need to select the right one and copy/paste the correct vault (It will have your wallet address after it in clear text)_
+The paths for the extension data will be a bit different for other Chrome based browserse (Like Brave) but the general location and final folder name will be the same.

+_You can then view all of the vault data for that extension by using a command similar to the one below (Except you will want to use the path to your own browser extension data)_

+    python extract-metamask-vaults.py ../btcrecover/test/test-wallets/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn
+    ===== (Likely) Old Vault Data =====

+    {"data":"vXOTraxWuDmDrhxZ759NodhTmd4UQkThRG6YLvPt14OdZgnvJo4P5wj+LRupmb+7Vql+fOM5IF33Qb3FQvWro8Ro201M1YOH5zBdSwK6wzYmlFndlwqgOq61HSDUD9Ee1ccUF/iUgqJIngCw9/bRo93kpj11MuVonNOayTFztRc68+/JPCmIe0vqPYShRfJbeI8IBvauJdUxg6VqG0PId0Pw30ZO3f3QXmKFE+ZoibgbO111j7gQ0l7j6KdABeA=","iv":"7hvnbvsoSQmAbWzfvtMkjA==","salt":"13+DUqg893kPM0MiJz3bz2iYGAxPtPisX1JE1+be9IU="}

+    ===== Current Vault Data =====

+    {"data":"Ny6zeXCgltvFkIWycZU3gYLocIM+gH/2m4fozdKdJxwff2BUHXaxBkaLDuzMs7WtazXJ+3P+XsFFG2W8+7tpNfCv2RCNNHWX9aVEBKeKEwQPUT6MD4rNU2XYykPROAcbdUPHKEVpaAEj+1VlCiMk1m3j7KhIHpt1cI7Qp8rV7lxzCUc5FWAWlc+gxvFTfSXOPJd0k23/F9MgRq0vn2h+UJolmLzpQFvEv2BUuL6CoEbog8Vn2N+ktypbR2pnNMA=","iv":"H82DrVooOndR7fk1SKKGwQ==","salt":"cxp0pRtsgyUBjll6MktU2HySubrtnMaPXAwaBsANA1Y="}

 For Firefox, you will need to retrieve your Metamask vault using the process described here: https://metamask.zendesk.com/hc/en-us/articles/360018766351-How-to-use-the-Vault-Decryptor-with-the-MetaMask-Vault-Data

-Once you have the file, you can either use it directly with BTCRecover, or you can create an extract.
+Once you have the vault data, you can put it in a text file and you can either use it directly with BTCRecover, or you can create an extract.

-    python extract-metamask-data.py ../btcrecover/test/test-wallets/metamask.9.8.4_000003.log
+    python extract-metamask-privkey.py ../btcrecover/test/test-wallets/metamask.9.8.4_firefox_vault
-    Metamask first 16 encrypted bytes, iv, and salt in base64: bXQ6OPVDHxjM+v/xc4huqhl/aiOkWBZnJa7GUezuA6vkeVBlUk/YNT7Tjx1JSZTxl4YB3DikbP3pb2rido6eNWR6rjVKjyE=
+    Metamask first 16 encrypted bytes, iv, and salt in base64: bXQ6bB5JP1EW0xwBmWZ9vI/iw9IRkorRs9rI6wJCNrd8KUw61ubkQxf9JF9jDv9kZIlxVVkKb7lIwnt7+519MLodzoK0sOw=

 ## Usage for mSIGNA ##